 Society of the Holy Cross

 Priests of the Society live under a common Rule of Life, and meet together in their local SSC Chapters every month or two for prayer, Mass, and some kind of study or conversation.
 Presiding over the Society worldwide is a Master-General who has a special responsibility to ensure an on-going fidelity among the Brethren to the spirit of the Society.

-SSC is not a devotional guild, but takes its stance upon a shared vision of : “a disciplined priestly life fashioned after a definite spiritual rule.”
-It is this Rule of Life which unites the Brethren in their various priestly ministries and lives.
-They are required to: ‘consider their obligation to the Society as a close spiritual bond...which takes precedence to that of any other voluntary society.’
+SSC is not a devotional guild, but takes its stance upon a shared vision of : “a disciplined priestly life fashioned after a definite spiritual rule".
+This Rule of Life unites the Brethren in our various priestly ministries and lives.
+We are required to: ‘consider our obligation to the Society as a close spiritual bond - and takes precedence to that of any other voluntary society.’

 This obligation includes a commitment to attend local SSC Chapter meetings and annual Regional and Provincial Synods.
-The life of the Society is experienced primarily through the local Chapter, and attendance at Chapter is of obligation unless prevented by genuine pastoral duties.
+The life of the Society is experienced primarily through the local Chapter.
+Attendance at Chapter is of obligation unless prevented by genuine pastoral duties.

-Priests of the Society can be recognized by the small gold lapel cross that they generally wear.
+Priests of the Society are recognized by the small gold lapel cross they generally wear.
 On it is inscribed the motto of the Society - in hoc signo vinces - in this sign, conquer!